9 Ways To Survive The Office Christmas Party

 As the festive season approaches, so does a potentially perilous annual event – the office Christmas party.
 For some, it’s a chance to let your hair down with your colleagues and talk about something other than work; for others, it’s an ordeal more excruciating than dental surgery.
-Do you really have to make idle chit-chat with your fellow office drones, watch them get drunk and witness the inevitable embarrassing behaviour – and then have to look them in the bleary eye on Monday morning?
+Do you really have to make idle chit-chat with your fellow office drones, watch them get drunk and witness their inevitable embarrassing behaviour – and then have to look them in the eye on Monday morning?
 Bah, humbug!

-There are some definite dos and don’ts when it comes to the office Christmas party.
+Whatever you feel about getting into the holiday spirit, there are some definite dos and don’ts when it comes to the office Christmas party.
 Here are some tips to help you navigate the dangerous festive waters.

 Even though guzzling the free booze may seem like a good idea at the time – it’s not.
 You’re bound to say or do something you shouldn’t and will have to face the consequences afterwards.
-Making sure you stay sober and upright will ensure you’re not the one everyone’s whispering about on Monday morning around the water cooler.
+Making sure that you stay sober and upright will ensure you’re not the one everyone’s whispering about on Monday morning around the water cooler.

 Workplace relations solicitor Amelia Peters is all too familiar with the consequences of too much booze at these functions.
 ‘In my experience, alcohol is the biggest risk factor for bad behaviour at these types of events.
 Most people would never even contemplate harassing or hassling a colleague until they get some alcohol on board and their judgment goes out the window,’ says Peters.

 She also offers this caution: ‘We remind employees that their behaviour at these events is still considered to be on work time, that is, they’re still “at work” even during social functions that take place after hours.
 Employees are often unaware of this or forget this.’